SharePoint/sp-dev-docs/docs/general-development/content-management-interoperability-services-cmis-in-sharepoint.md

 ---
-title: Content Management Interoperability Services (CMIS) in SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: a1def24c-b2db-4bf9-8d2c-02f5628832f8
+title: Content Management Interoperability Services (CMIS) in SharePoint ms.prod: SHAREPOINT ms.assetid: a1def24c-b2db-4bf9-8d2c-02f5628832f8
 ---

-# Content Management Interoperability Services (CMIS) in SharePoint 2013
+# Content Management Interoperability Services (CMIS) in SharePoint
-Learn about the SharePoint 2013 implementation of version 1.0 of the OASIS Content Management Interoperability Services (CMIS) standard.
+Learn about the SharePoint implementation of version 1.0 of the OASIS Content Management Interoperability Services (CMIS) standard.
-## Introduction to CMIS in SharePoint 2013
+## Introduction to CMIS in SharePoint
 <a name="SP15CMIS_Intro"> </a>

 SharePoint Server compliance with version 1.0 of the  [OASIS Content Management Interoperability Services (CMIS) standard](https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=cmis) enables integration between SharePoint Server content repositories and other enterprise content management (ECM) repositories in an enterprise.
 CMIS enables information to be shared across Internet protocols among and between document systems, publishers, and repositories, within the enterprise, and between companies—all in a vendor-neutral format.
 The CMIS standard supports basic document management operations such as create, read, update, delete, check in, and check out.
 The standard supports managing versions of documents and their metadata.
-CMIS is available on any on-premises SharePoint 2013 site after the **Content Management Interoperability Services (CMIS) Producer** feature is activated in the **Manage Site Features** section of **Site Settings**.
-In SharePoint 2013, the SharePoint CMIS Producer is available but turned off by default on all on-premises sites.
+CMIS is available on any on-premises SharePoint site after the **Content Management Interoperability Services (CMIS) Producer** feature is activated in the **Manage Site Features** section of **Site Settings**.
+In SharePoint, the SharePoint CMIS Producer is available but turned off by default on all on-premises sites.